Sreehari425/presenceforge/README.md

 > **Note**: This is currently in early development (v0.0.0).
 Things might break
 > This is a learning/hobby project.
+>
+> ⚠️ FINAL WARNING: PresenceForge is a learning/hobby project.
+If you need production-ready Discord Rich Presence, use a mature library like pypresence, discord-rpc, or CraftPresence.

 ## Documentation